-- Care plans and the ability to initiate the care planning process should be available to every individual, and should be advanced as a routine activity. - Development of care plans should initially be prioritized for individuals with needs that would most greatly benefit from better care coordination and planning, such as individuals with disabilities or multiple chronic conditions. - Care plans should be established prior to a crisis situation, when possible. - Proactive development of a care plan for all individuals who want one will require a shift in cultural norms and expectations.
-To ease the transition, the process could coincide with pre-established interactions with the health care system, such as childhood immunizations, annual wellness visits, or pneumonia vaccinations for seniors.

-- Care plans should be scalable to support individual needs and stages of life. - Care planning may not be a priority for every individual at any given time.
+- Every individual should have the ability to initiate the care planning process and care planning should be advanced as a routine activity. - Development of care plans should initially be prioritized for individuals with needs that would most greatly benefit from better care coordination and planning, such as individuals with disabilities or multiple chronic conditions. - Care plans should be established prior to a crisis situation, when possible.
+Care plans should be scalable to support individual needs and stages of life. - Care planning may not be a priority for every individual at any given time.
 Individuals should be able to initiate (and suspend) the care planning process consistent with their needs and priorities.